 Pumpkins, scarecrows and sunny beach days ahead!
 Fall in SLO CAL is all about enjoying a dose of outdoor fun alongside traditional seasonal festivities like hayrides, cider sipping and apple picking.
-Truly, it's the best of both worlds, as offseason travelers can expect temperate weather, uncrowded hiking trails, serene coastal vistas and plenty of opportunity to mingle with the local wildlife all while celebrating the turn of the season.
-Whether you hop onto a surfboard, slip into a kayak or find yourself galloping full speed atop a horse, you'll discover SLO CAL's cornucopia of autumnal wonders as nature intended: completely unencumbered.
+Truly, it's the best of both worlds, as off-season travelers can expect temperate weather, uncrowded hiking trails, serene coastal vistas and more all while celebrating the turn of the season.
+Whether you're looking for pumpkin patches, apple picking, festivals or seasonal treats, you'll discover SLO CAL's cornucopia of autumnal wonders as nature intended: completely unencumbered.

 Apple picking and tastingBack to Top of List

 How many apple varieties can you name?
 Fuji, Golden Delicious, Granny Smith—and dozens more—await hungry visitors of SLO CAL's See Canyon each fall season.
 It's all happening at SLO CAL's rustic apple orchards and farm stands, many of which feature hard and fresh cider served alongside enticing extras like free range eggs, just-picked produce and local honey.
 Located only a few miles from the Pacific, Avila Valley is uniquely positioned to grow incredibly crisp, juicy apples that burst with that special SLO CAL flavor.
 Whether you picnic, U-pick, or simply pick up a few provisions for later, you'll get an up-front taste of fall's most delectable crop.